 Discs can bulge or herniate because of injury and improper lifting or can occur spontaneously.
 Aging plays an important role.
 As you get older, your discs dry out and become harder.
-The tough fibrous outer wall of the disc may weaken, and it may no longer be able to contain the gel-like nucleus in the center.
-This material may bulge or rupture through a tear in the disc wall, causing pain when it touches a nerve.
+The tough fibrous outer wall of the disc may weaken.
+The gel-like nucleus may bulge or rupture through a tear in the disc wall, causing pain when it touches a nerve.
 Genetics, smoking, and a number of occupational and recreational activities may lead to early disc degeneration.

 Who is affected?

 Herniated discs are most common in people in their 30s and 40s, although middle aged and older people are slightly more at risk if they're involved in strenuous physical activity.

 Lumbar disc herniation is one of the most common causes of lower back pain associated with leg pain, and occurs 15 times more often than cervical (neck) disc herniation.
 Disc herniation occurs 8% of the time in the cervical (neck) region and only 1 to 2% of the time in the upper-to-mid-back (thoracic) region.

 How is a diagnosis made?

 When you first experience pain, consult your family doctor.
 Your doctor will take a complete medical history to understand your symptoms, any prior injuries or conditions, and determine if any lifestyle habits are causing the pain.
 Next a physical exam is performed to determine the source of the pain and test for any muscle weakness or numbness.

 Your doctor may order one or more of the following imaging studies: X-ray, MRI scan, myelogram, CT scan, or EMG.
 Based on the results, you may be referred to a neurologist, orthopedist, or neurosurgeon for treatment.